-Enrichment opportunities are available for all students in the core curriculum with targeted opportunities every four weeks for high-achieving students.
-This allows them to take learning deeper and demonstrate that skills are exceeding expectations, often times providing an opportunity to earn a “4” in aligned standard categories on the report card.
+Enrichment opportunities are also available for all learners in the core curriculum with targeted opportunities for high-achieving learners that take learning deeper and demonstrate advanced skills through higher-level thinking.

-Our gifted education teachers work with learners during a 40-minute block for two out of six days in math/science and one out of six days in reading/writing.
-This ensures that learners are still receiving their core instruction while they receive opportunities for enrichment.
+Our gifted education teachers work with qualified students during a 40-minute block for two out of six days in math/science and one out of six days in reading/writing.
+Students are scheduled to receive GATE services during guided or independent practice, not during core instruction.

-For more information, please contact the Director of Curriculum and Instruction, Heather Sand, at email@example.com.
+For more information, please contact the Director of Curriculum & Instruction, Heather Sand, at firstname.lastname@example.org.

 - Aurora Elementary, Legacy Elementary, Osgood Elementary

 - Brooks Harbor Elementary

 - Freedom Elementary, Independence Elementary

 - Westside Elementary, Eastwood Elementary